kool-dev/kool/.github/PR_TEMPLATE/pull_request.md

 assignees: ""
 ---

-## **Acknowledgements**

-:speech_balloon: The code I am submitting is commented.

-:white_check_mark: The code I am submitting is Tested, and I will describe if there are any side effects **(including potential)**.

-:relieved: I understand that my request may be rejected, and will **not** take this personally.

-:cool: If I found an issue, I have already open a issue or alerted the maintainers, heterofore submitting this PR for review.

-## **TL;DR**
+## TL;DR

 Provide a short description on what you are implementing.
-Refference errors, or anything that makes it very clear after a single read what is being changed.
+Reference errors, or anything that makes it very clear after a single read what is being changed.
 Focus on write less, while making yourself clear.

+## Acknowledgements

+:white_check_mark: I will make sure my PR **passes** all CI checks **(and is tested)**.

+:cool: If I found an issue, I have already open a issue or alerted the maintainers, heterofore submitting this PR for review.

+:hourglass: I will patiently wait my PR to be reviewed.

 <hr>

 **Describe the update**

 A clear explanation of what is being updated.
-Try to remember these points:
+Try to remember/respond to these points:

--   Why is this Important?
+-   _Why is this Important?_
+-   :warning: **Is this introducing a Breaking Change?**
--   Are there side effects ? (if so list them)
+-   _Are there side effects ? (if so list them)_
--   Is there something relevant to a specific commit ?
+-   _Is there something relevant to a specific commit ?_
--   Are you solving a issue? if so don't forget to note which and explain your solution process
+-   _Are you solving a issue? if so don't forget to note which and explain your solution process_

 **Kool version and environment**